thegetty/quire-docs/content/guide/text.md

 [referencetolink](../nameofpage/#idname)
 See the introduction [notes](../introduction/#notes)
 ```
+[note] Blackfriday, the built in Markdown processor, will incorrectly create link even if there is a space between the bracketed text and the parentheses when there is some text in brackets followed immediately by more text in parentheses.
+To avoid the linking, you can use a backslash escape character before the first parentheses.

 - Footnotes within a page, NOT bibliography or citations shortcodes:
   - With this, a numbered footnote in the text when clicked upon will take a user to the corresponding area of the page where the full citation is located.
 The reverse is true from the linked number or arrow from the full citation.